-Morocco is located on the far western edge of Europe and for hundreds of years has been a bridge between the Muslim and Christian worlds of North Africa and Europe.
+Morocco is not actually a part of Europe, but is located so close, that many travelers to Europe include Morocco in their itineraries.
+For hundreds of years Morocco has been a bridge between the Muslim and Christian worlds of North Africa and Europe.
 More recently, Morocco gained fame as the last stop for refugees escaping the ravages of WWII.
 In the last 100 years, Morocco has become the favorite haven for authors and adventurers seeking a world of twisting yellow alleys, mint tea with sugar, shisha pipes and the calls to prayer that echo throughout every Muslim city five times a day.
 With a diverse geography that includes mountains, deserts, and Atlantic and Mediterranean coastlines, Morocco is also home to ancient cities as well as a modernized culture that lives side by side — within even — the ancient rhythms of the Arab world.

 Passports & Visas